“You’re not normal.” The anesthetist had known me all of twenty minutes and this is what she had to say.

 Finding scripture to back up my eccentric behavior was like a charge of lightning against a metal building.
 I think I actually lit up when I read that I am called to be peculiar (different, set apart).
 Finally, a word from God that I knew I could handle and do with out feeling overwhelmed.

-For me, it has been all about the leading or should I say the following ““ just not the crowd.
+For me, it has been all about the leading or should I say the following – just not following the chaotic crowd of THEY.
 I’m not different because I don’t want to be like other people.
 I’m not different to cause a stir.
 I’m different because I step out each day trying to be like my Father.
 Walking in the steps that He left for me makes me different from others around me.
 His steps don’t give way to trends, times, things, or people.

 I’m not alone in my walk (or attempted walk) in the Father’s steps.
 There are people all around me who go about their day trying to do the Father’s will.
 With so many striving to walk in His steps, little clones should be running about.
 That’s another part of the uniqueness that is this Walk.
 No two paths are the same.
 His purpose for me and His path for me are specific to me.
 I’m that special to Him.
 Instead of a bunch of clones wandering about, there are a bunch of odd, peculiar, unique individuals reflecting the glory of their Father.